 As Utah’s leader in hair restoration, we are able to offer individuals a wide variety of hair restoration options that best fit their needs.
 However, the best way to avoid traction alopecia is to notice the signs early before hair loss is permanent.
 Be cautious about how tight and how often your hair is being pulled tight.
 If you are someone who has to wear tight braids or weaves, longer breaks in-between can be very beneficial for healthy, fuller hair.

-To learn more about hair restoration options, please call or text our office at (801)776-2220 or contact us HERE.
+To learn more about hair restoration options in SLC, Utah, please call or text our office at (801)776-2220 or contact us HERE.